iszczesniak/cpp/memory/index.md

 If a parameter of a function is of a non-reference type, we say that a function takes an argument by value, or that we pass an argument to a function by value.
-The argument (i.e., the argument expression) is used to initialize the parameter, which in the past always entailed copying the data from the argument to the parameter.
+The argument (i.e., the argument expression) is used to initialize the parameter, which in the legacy C++ always entailed copying the data from the argument to the parameter.

 If a parameter of a function is of a reference type, we say that a function takes an argument by reference, or that we pass an argument